All Episodes

 To take responsibility.

-All of us to stop sexual assault.
+It's on us, all of us, to stop sexual assault.

 Learn how.

-And take the pledge at it'sonus.org.
+And take the pledge at itsonus.org.

 Well, at least there's not a hashtag.